 Areas of Excellence

-The Areas of Excellence (AoE) scheme was launched by the University Grants Committee (UGC) in 1997 to provide a platform to nurture areas of international excellence through high-quality research and inter-institutional collaboration.
-Of the 15 AoE projects awarded to date by the UGC, HKU has co-ordinated 8 and has participated in a further 5 co-ordinated by other local institutions.
+The Areas of Excellence (AoE) scheme was launched by the University Grants Committee in 1997 to provide a platform to nurture areas of international excellence through high-quality research and inter-institutional collaboration.
+It was later transferred to the Research Grants Council in February 2012.
+Of the 18 AoE projects awarded to date, HKU has co-ordinated 8 and has participated in a further 6 co-ordinated by other local institutions.

 This AoE conducts research to develop innovative technologies for early detection, assessment, prediction and control of impacts arising from hypoxia (low oxygen), endocrine disrupting chemicals (EDCs) and emerging chemicals of concern (ECCs) in the marine environment.

 Project Coordinator: Professor S.S.
 Wu, School of Biological Sciences (email@example.com)